Sweet Tsoureki Recipe (Traditional Greek Easter Bread)

 • Prepare the dry ingredients.
 In a large bowl, combine the flour, orange zest, ground mastiha, mahlepi, a pinch of salt, and whisk together.

-• Second rise.
-Cover the braided tsourekia loosely with saran wrap and a dry, clean kitchen towel.
+Cover the braided tsourekia loosely with saran wrap and a dry, light, clean kitchen towel.
 You don't want the towels to be too heavy otherwise, it may impact how much the tsoureki rises.
-Place the tsoureki in a warm, dry place so that it can rise for 30 minutes.
-Preheat the oven to 325°F on bake so that the oven is ready once the tsourekia are ready to go in.
+Place the tsoureki in a warm, dry place so that it can rise for 45-60 minutes.
+Preheat the oven to 350°F on bake so that the oven is ready once the tsourekia are ready to go in.

 Notes